shinakolisetti/MusicOverDecades/README.md

 Languages and frameworks used:

-HTML

-CSS

-Bootstrap

-SQL

-Java

-Java server pages
+HTML, CSS, Bootstrap, SQL, Java, Java server pages

 > The site is not up and running but you can check the pdf to get more indept detail about the project